reedhedges/AMRISim/README.md

 broadcast.)
 For details on this protocol see below.

 The ROS1 interfaces are in-process nodes created for each simulated robot.
-If no ROS1 master is detected, an option is presented to start roscore.
+If no ROS master (`roscore`) is detected, an option is presented to start `roscore` in a new terminal window.
 The nodes currently have arbitrary names beginning with the prefix "AMRISim-" (but better naming may be added in the future, similar to how information about robots is logged and reported via Pioneer connection.)